nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 ### Test Plan

-Existing end-to-end tests will verify that CAPZ's behavior does not regress.
+Existing end-to-end tests will verify that CAPZ's current behavior does not regress.
+New tests will verify that the new API fields proposed here behave as expected.

 ### Graduation Criteria